concur/developer.concur.com/src/tools-support/requesting-partner-support.markdown

 Partner cases must include the following:

-* App Name
-  * Partners may have more than one certified app.
+* App Name: Partners may have more than one certified app.
-* Customer Name
-  * This is the name that Concur will recognize.
+* Customer Name: This is the name that Concur will recognize.
 * For Partner apps certified after September 2017, tickets must include:
   * The Entity Code -- available via the Company Info API.
   * The `concur-correlationId` from the API response.
 * Reproduction steps:
   * Provide contextual information related to the issue so support engineers have an understanding of what the integration is attempting to accomplish.
 * If applicable: